diannedejesus/update_contacts/readme.md

     -[]Modify form verification code, either integrate a pgk or move it to make it more cleaner and change the way it processes information to make it more intuitive for the user.
 Possible not use sessions for this data.
     -[]Determine how to handle account creation, seperate data, teams...
     -[]create two separate apps that interact through databases.
+    -[]Find an alternative method for handling names and other data without seperating with $ and splitting
+    - []Format phones numbers to a standard representation (if needed)
+    - [][additional] permit user to post a name to associate number phone number too
+    - [][additional] Limit the type of phone numbers to match outlooks limits
+    - [] unify number and type array to avoid errors match number and type

 ### Completed